-Nurol faces high industrywide social risks stemming principally from risks related to customer relations and regulatory and litigation risks, requiring high compliance standards.
-Turkiye's high inflation are eroding living standards, adding to social risk.
-Industrywide high cyber and personal data risks are mitigated by an adequate IT framework and the bank's focus on digital transformation and cyber security.
+Nurol faces high industrywide social risks related to regulatory and litigation risks, in particular in the area of customer relations.
+Cyber and personal data risks are mitigated by an adequate IT framework and its focus on digital transformation and cyber security.
 Nurol's focus on corporate lending mitigates personal data risks to a certain extent.
-Opportunities from Turkiye's young population and trends towards greater financial inclusion are reflected in the bank's better-than-industrywide exposure to demographic and societal trends, with a neutral-to-low score.